Hans-Joachim Mack: Biography

 Mack was born in Bischofsburg, East Prussia, Weimar Germany (today Biskupiec, Poland).
 At the end of World War II he served as a Flakhelfer.

 Mack joined the Bundesgrenzschutz in 1952 and the Bundeswehr tank troops as an officer cadet in 1956.
-He attended his General Staff Training Course at the Führungsakademie der Bundeswehr in 1962 - 1964 and served in several position in the Panzertroops.
+He attended his General Staff Training Course at the Führungsakademie der Bundeswehr in 1962 – 1964 and served in several position in the Panzertroops.

 He was promoted to Colonel and became the commander of the Panzerbrigade 14 in 1972.
 As a Brigadier-General he commanded the Armoured Corps Training Centre (Kampftruppenschule 2) and the Fachschule des Heeres für Erziehung from 1975 to 1978.
 Until 1979 he was the commander of the 6.
-Panzergrenadierdivision and served at the Nato's Supreme Headquarters Allied Powers Europe until 1983.
+Panzergrenadierdivision and served at NATO's Supreme Headquarters Allied Powers Europe until 1983.
 From 1983 to 1984 he commanded the Bundeswehr's III Korps.
 On 2 April 1984 Mack was promoted to Deputy Commander Supreme Allied Command Europe, a position he held until his retirement in 1987.